Our Sixth Form

 Our A Level and BTEC results have been highly successful with 45% of exam results obtaining A* - B grades.

 The pass rate obtained is 97%.
 We are particularly pleased 80% of students will be going to university to continue their education, 10% into the military and 10% employment.

 Outstanding success includes: Fiona Saunderson with A*A*AA* in English Literature, Government & Politics, History, EPQ, respectively (meeting the Cambridge entrance requirements); Sam Russell with Double Dist.* in Engineering, AA in PE, EPQ, B Maths; and Saskia De Giles with A* Geography, A EPQ, BB in Business, Government & Politics.
 Fiona, who has already passed the Law National Aptitude Test, will read Law at Cambridge; for Sam it is Civil Engineering at a Russell Group university; and Saskia will read International Relations at Exeter.

 Principal Alex Foreman said: “We have seen remarkable results and great progress this year with outstanding achievements in subjects such as Engineering where the average grade was the highest possible at Dist.*.
 This can be credited to our students thriving in our boarding environment, superb facilities and links to STEM resources through our extensive military connections.
 Other subjects with high level performances include History, Chemistry, Photography, and Performing Arts, demonstrating strength across all faculties.
 I’d like to congratulate all our students on an excellent set of results and wish them well in their chosen paths.”

-We offer 80% academic scholarships to students that gain at least 8 GCSE passes including English and Mathematics, grade 7 or above in 5 or more GCSEs and can demonstrate an excellent behaviour record.
-A limited number of 50% scholarships are available for high achievers in sport, drama, music and military.
+The school offer 80% academic scholarships to students that gain at least 8 GCSE passes including English and Mathematics, with grade 8 or above in at least two GCSEs and grade 7 or above in a further three GCSEs.
+All scholarship candidates must be able to demonstrate an excellent behaviour record.